javipacheco/cards-counters-bgg-catalog/doc_en.md

 #### e.
 Metadata

 Additional game-specific information.
-You can add the information you see necessary to be used in the conditions of the "Extra Points", for example
+You can add the information you see necessary to be used in the conditions of the "Bonus", for example

 **Example in JSON:**
 ```json